iv461/icey/icey/doc/extending_icey.md

 ### Setting the value of the Stream

 We now make the Stream do something by implementing the subscriber callback to set the value.
-The observable stores a promise that we first get with `get_promise` and then `resolve` it with the message inside the callback:
+The stream stores a promise that we first get with `get_promise` and then `resolve` it with the message inside the callback:
 ```cpp
 class ImageTransportSubscriber : icey::Stream< sensor_msgs::Image::ConstSharedPtr > {
 public: